PsyTeachR/data-skills-v2/docs/02-stroop.md

-# Stroop effect {#stroop}
+# Intro to Stroop effect {#stroop}

 ## Intended Learning Outcomes {#sec-ilo-stroop}

 By the end of this chapter you should be able to:

 * Explain what the Stroop effect is and how is it measured
-* Understand how to use functions and arguments in R
+* Load and use packages and functions in R
-* Understand what a package is and be able to load it
+* Load and check data

 ## Walkthrough video {#sec-walkthrough-stroop}

-There is a walkthrough video of this chapter available via [Echo360.](https://echo360.org.uk/media/3861d902-df69-417d-8f27-259089f992b8/public) We recommend first trying to work through each section of the book on your own and then watching the video if you get stuck, or if you would like more information.
+There is a walkthrough video of this chapter available via [Echo360.]()) We recommend first trying to work through each section of the book on your own and then watching the video if you get stuck, or if you would like more information.
 This will feel slower than just starting with the video, but you will learn more in the long-run.
 Please note that there may have been minor edits to the book since the video was recorded.
 Where there are differences, the book should always take precedence.

 ## Activity 1: The Stroop Effect